Localization and Eigenvalue Statistics for the Lattice Anderson model with Discrete Disorder: Introduction

 There are a wealth of results on the phenomenon of localization for Schr\"odinger operators with random potentials.
 The Anderson model \cite{Anderson1958} describes a quantum particle hopping in a random potential.
 Localization occurs when the particle cannot escape to infinity; this is the case, for example, when an eigenfunction correlator $\sum_\beta \lvert \vphi_\beta(x)\vphi_\beta(y) \rvert $ exhibits rapid decay in a suitable sense.
 Mathematically, this problem has been analyzed using multi-scale analysis (for example \cite{Frohlich1983}) or fractional-moment bounds (for example \cite{Aizenman1993}).
 However, these methods demand a degree of regularity of the distribution of the random potential, in order to obtain control over the density of states via some variant of the Wegner argument \cite{Wegner1981}.

-It is natural to consider the case of a discrete disorder distribution, in particular the Anderson-Bernoulli model is a particularly appealing example wherein the potential takes two values only.
+It is natural to consider the case of a discrete disorder distribution.
+The Anderson-Bernoulli model is a particularly appealing example wherein the potential takes two values only.
 These might reflect, for example, the presence or absence of an impurity.
 Localization has been proven for the Anderson-Bernoulli model on the lattice in one dimension \cite{carmona1987anderson,shubin1998some}.
 Further results include improved regularity of the density of states for weak disorder \cite{bourgain2012furstenbergmeasure,bourgain2014application}.
-The higher-dimensional case remains open.
-However, results on localization have been obtained for the Anderson-Bernoulli model in the continuum, both in one dimension \cite{damanik2002localization}, and in higher dimensions \cite{bourgain2005localization}.
+Results on localization have been obtained for the Anderson-Bernoulli model in the continuum, both in one dimension \cite{damanik2002localization}, and in higher dimensions \cite{bourgain2005localization}.
 In the latter work, localization was established near the bottom of the spectrum, using a quantitative form of the unique continuation principle to ensure that eigenfunctions do not decay too rapidly.
 This idea was implemented in a number of generalizations and other cases involving singular potentials \cite{germinet2007cantor,germinet2007localization,germinet2013comprehensive,klein2016quantitative}.
+New work on unique continuation in the lattice \cite{Buhovsky2017} led to proofs of Anderson localization near the bottom of the spectrum in two and three dimensions \cite{Ding2019,Li2019}.
+The higher-dimensional case remains open.

 In this work, we demonstrate localization at all energies for the Anderson model on the lattice, with a discrete disorder distribution taking $N$ values, with $N \gg 1$.
 The case $N=2$ remains open.
 However, the method introduced here may be useful in working toward that goal.
 Results such as \cite{Frohlich1983,Aizenman1993} are valid in the case of large disorder or extreme energies, the latter being technically more demanding.
 The situation here is somewhat analogous, in that localization should be expected for large $N$ or at extreme energies.